sendgrid/docs/source/Integrate/Tutorials/BriteVerify.md

 ![]({{root_url}}/images/Briteverify_Picture_09.jpeg)
 <sub>*NOTE: API KEY COVERED FOR SECURITY PURPOSES*</sub>

-Once the correct API Key is provided, the applications sync, and you may now verify your Sendgrid data.
+Once the correct API Key is provided, the applications sync, and you may now verify your SendGrid data.

 ![]({{root_url}}/images/Briteverify_Picture_10.jpeg)
 <sub>*THE IMPORT SCREEN AFTER API KEY HAS BEEN VERIFIED*</sub>